 We need volunteers to come and help us keep the elephants in the forest, carry out health checks whilst educating our community by teaching English.

-If you want to have a unique experience of hiking in the forest to find the elephants everyday and observe their natural behaviours in their home environment, the Kindred Spirit Elephant Sanctuary is the right place for you.
+If you want to have a unique experience of hiking in the forest to find the elephants and observe their natural behaviours in their home environment, the Kindred Spirit Elephant Sanctuary is the right place for you.
 Come and join us for the experience of a lifetime.
 Volunteers must be physically fit to hike everyday up and down the mountains to get to the elephants.
 In our sanctuary, you can see exactly where your donations are going and how they are benefiting our sanctuary, our elephants and our community.

 Our sanctuary has just rescued 4 elephants from the tourism industry and we have now brought them home to live out their lives in the forest, in semi-wild conditions.
 We need volunteers to help us keep these elephants happy and healthy in their natural habitat.
 With volunteer support and donations, we hope to return more elephants to the forest soon.

 The Kindred Spirit Elephant Sanctuary is set amongst the rolling hills of Northern Thailand in a Karen Hill Tribe village.
-It is surrounded by forest that is perfect for our elephants to forage in.
+It is surrounded by a forest that is perfect for our elephants to forage in.

 The Karen Hill Tribe are originally from Myanmar but they migrated to Thailand in search of a better life during the wars many generations ago.
 Due to this they have their own language and culture, which volunteers will have the opportunity to learn and experience.
 They are keen weavers and are well known in Thailand for their elephant keeping.
 They make an income from their elephants and working the fields, mainly growing rice and corn using rotational slash and burn.
 Volunteers will have the opportunity to learn more first-hand about their culture and even help out with the community when required.